ML PLATFORMS

 Hugging Face Review 2026

 The GitHub of machine learning.
-60 jobs currently require this skill.
+0 jobs currently require this skill.

-The Verdict: Hugging Face has become essential infrastructure for the ML community—like GitHub, but for models.
+The Verdict: Hugging Face has become essential infrastructure for the ML community.
+Like GitHub, but for models.
 The Transformers library is the standard way to work with pretrained models.
 ML Engineers are expected to be fluent with the Hub and core libraries.
 If you work in ML, you'll use Hugging Face.

 4.8/5